reggiebain/song-similarity-erdos/README.md

 - We were able to find full versions of some songs, particularly those involved in famous plagiarism cases, but this was a time consuming and storage-heavy process.
 In most cases, we relied on 10s-30s previews of songs from various sources.
 ## Conclusions
 - We achieved our goal of creating a deep learning model that generates a lower triplet loss than the baseline model.
 This means our model is helping to push apart (in the 128 dimensional Euclidean space of *embeddings* of songs) songs that are different and bring together songs that are similar (particularly those that are altered versions of the originals).
+- The models were deployed on a test set of actual song-cover song pairs.
+[More information can be found here.](./deployment)
 ## References
 [1] http://millionsongdataset.com/